BOOK YOUR CONSULTATION / SPEAKING ENGAGEMENT

 Diane is the author of Save Your City: How Toxic Culture Kills Community and What to Do About It published by Municipal World in 2019.
 A citizen's edition is also available at all major booksellers, including Amazon, Indigo and Barnes & Noble.

-She is a regular columnist with Canada's national municipal magazine Municipal World.
-Her column covers everything from good governance and local democracy to sustainable community building, while she makes the case for greater civic education in society.
+She is Public Sector Diegest's Civic Resilience columnist, covering everything from good governance and local democracy to asset management and sustainable community building, while she makes the case for greater civic education in society.

 Diane is a graduate of University of Toronto's Trinity College political science and philosophy specialist undergraduate program and holds a Master's Degree from York University in political science.
 She has municipal law and administration training from the University of Victoria and is a Certified Municipal Clerk with the International Association of Municipal Clerks.
 Diane is a member of BC's Local Government Management Association (LGMA) and the Government Finance Officers Association of BC (GFOABC).